apache/flink/docs/content/docs/dev/table/sql/queries/group-agg.md

 SELECT COUNT(*) FROM Orders
 ```

 For streaming queries, it is important to understand that Flink runs continuous queries that never terminate.
-Instead they update their result table according to the updates on its input tables.
-So for the above query, Flink will output an updated count each time a new row is inserted into the `Orders` table.
+Instead, they update their result table according to the updates on its input tables.
+For the above query, Flink will output an updated count each time a new row is inserted into the `Orders` table.

 Apache Flink supports the standard `GROUP BY` clause for aggregating data.